 - DCED members’ common understanding of good practice in Business Environment Reform (BER) has been documented in the Practical Guidance on BER.
 Through publications and conferences, the Business Environment Working Group continues to tackle key issues such as BER for inclusive business or SMEs; BER to promote economic transformation; and gender-sensitive business environment reform. .

 - The DCED’s Women’s Economic Empowerment (WEE) Working Group has spearheaded international work on how to integrate WEE considerations into PSD programming, including in results measurement.

 - The Green Growth Working Group has recently studied how to support green growth in fragile and conflict-affected settings, as well as synergies between BER and green growth.

 Evidence on results in PSD

 With PSD a priority in most agencies, policy makers are keen to learn about what works and what does not.
-A focus of the DCED is therefore to communicate data on results in PSD – by listing credible ‘impact stories’ that report impact at scale; organising robust field-level and academic evidence in an overarching results chain – the DCED ‘Evidence Framework’; and publishing mail-outs on the Latest Research and Evidence.
+A focus of the DCED is therefore to communicate data on results in PSD – by listing credible ‘impact stories’ that report impact at scale; organising robust field-level and academic evidence in an overarching results chain – the DCED ‘Evidence Framework’; and publishing on current research and evidence.
 In addition, the BEAM ‘Evidence Map’ compiles evidence on results from market systems development programmes.